intgr/posix-acl/README.md

 posix-acl
 =========

-posix-acl is a simple Rust library to interact with Posix filesystem ACLs.
+posix-acl is a simple Rust library to interact with POSIX filesystem ACLs.
+It uses the operating system's C API internally.

-Turns out that the C Posix ACL library is actually quite annoying to work with and this significantly improves on that.
+Turns out that the C POSIX ACL library is actually quite annoying to work with and this library significantly improves on that.

+NB!
+Currently only tested on Linux.